A bit of NYC Signal History

 New York City originally painted their signals either black or olive green.
 All of them were re-painted yellow in the 1960s during the reign of Traffic Commissioner Henry Barnes.
 I prefer the old fashioned look of the darker signals, so I stripped the yellow and black layers off and then brush painted it with glossy Rustoleum black.
+After painting, I wired it up with a custom circuit-board controller manufactured by Sean Breen.

 Special thanks with this restoration goes out to several people, including: